openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

                   userTags:
                     additionalProperties:
                       type: string
-                    description: UserTags additional keys and values that the installer will add as tags to all resources that it creates.
+                    description: UserTags has additional keys and values that the installer will add as tags to all resources that it creates.
 Resources created by the cluster itself may not include these tags.
                   type: object